iree-org/iree-jax/README.md

 to maintain a small surface area for a future compiler-based approach -- in reality, there are many ways to hack the current system to do more):

-* Referencing Module globals and kernel functions by resolving attributes against `self`.
+* Referencing Program globals and kernel functions by resolving attributes against `self`.
 * Accessing nested dict/list/tuple/namedtuple members of the above with attribute notation (i.e. `parent.child`) or indexing (i.e. `parent[0]`).